Era: 1914 - 1918 Cultural background: German Collection: Berrima Theme:Berrima Gaol Folk Art Gaol German Internment Internment Prisoners of War WW1

 Carved Wooden Shield.

-Wood shield memento of the 21st Berrima Guard from 1916.
-Around a photo of Captain Stoddard is the carved inscription 21st Guard Berrima, May 1916.
-A gum tree stems are carved at either side of the photo.
+Wood shield memento of the 19th Berrima Guard from 1917.
+Around a photo of Lieutenant McClelland is the carved inscription “He served his King and country”.
+A rose and three leaves are carved at either side of the photo.
 Names of guard members are engraved on two flags.
-The Australian coat of arms is carved below the flags with the inscription “Advance Australia” near the base.
-Names on the left flag are Captain Stoddard, Corporals Duff and Smith, Privates Taylor, Wales, Newling, Newe, Cusack, Heden, Lamb, Murray, Prese and Standeven.
-Names on the right are Sergeant Hill, Privates Hinge, Hooper, Beggs, Gorman, Martin, Allan, Noakes, Churton, Sim, Deery, Bugler Gregory and A.M.C.
-Wood.
-A vertical split the full length of the right side has been repaired.
+The Australian coat of arms is carved below the flags with the inscription “Advance Australia” and “1917″ near the base.
+Names on the left flag are Corporal Haughton, Privates Lloyd, Bateman, Falson, Collimore, Ramsey, Noyes, Clark, Glyn, Kelly, Hope and Smith.
+Names on the right are Sergeant McFarlane, Corporal Mapledoran, Privates Stitchbury, Billet, Callaghan, Martin, Huckman, Passmore, Bliman, Hegarty, McCallum and Bugler Tapping.
 Good condition.
-Dimensions: 290mm wide x 385mm high x 17mm deep.
+Dimensions: 295mm wide x 390mm high x 17mm deep.

 The internees were allowed a large degree of freedom and self organisation by the Camp authorities.
 The majority of the internees were German Merchant Seamen, mainly Engineers, Officers and NCOs from the German warship SMS Emden sunk off the west Australian coast by the Australian cruiser HMAS Sydney in 1914.
 The regimented and structured nature of Navy culture resulted in the Berrima internees being largely self regulating and self managing.

-The internees, like those at Trial Bay Gaol and Holsworthy, formed craft groups to make toys for children at other internment camp such as Molonglo.
+The internees like those at Trial Bay Gaol and Holsworthy formed craft groups to make toys for children at other internment camp such as Molonglo.
 Like the internees of Trial Bay this activity provided a distraction to camp life and reinforced a sense of their own cultural identity.
-But unlike the Internees at Trial Bay, who considered themselves among the top 500 of the German elite in New South Wales, the Berrima internees were seamen, some of whom who had served time on the windjammer clippers.
-They were used to long periods away from home and music was very much a group activity appreciated by them.
+But unlike the Internees at Trial Bay, who considered themselves among the top 500 of the German elite in New South Wales, the Berrima internees were seamen, some of whom who had served time on the windjammer clippers and were used to long periods away from home and music was very much a group activity appreciated by them.

-The Berrima carved shield’s provenance is strong.
-This carved shield, now on display in the Berrima Museum, was donated by C. Stoddart to Berrima District Historical & Family Historical Society in May 1968.
-In 1977 it was moved to the Berrima District Historical Society Archives for research.
-It was returned to the Berrima Museum Collection in November 2000.
+The Berrima Carved Shield’s provenance is strong.
+This carved shield, now on display in the Berrima Museum, was donated by R Ladkin to Berrima District Historical & Family Historical Society (date unknown).

-The Berrima Internee Collection is rare in that it relates specifically to the German internee occupation of the site and it is associated with those particular people who emerge as significant participants at the Berrima Internee Camp and World War I internment camp history.
+The Berrima Internee Collection is rare in that it relates specifically to the German internee occupation of the site and it is associated with those particular people who emerge as significant participants at the Berrima Internee Camp and World War One NSW German internment camp history.

-The carved shield represents the culture and traditions of the German internees.
+The Berrima Carved Shield represents the culture and traditions of the German internees.
 It bears similarities to the toys and wood working of the internees of the Trial Bay camp.
 This object shows a strong eye for accuracy and detail and a represent a symbol of German internee’s patriotism and defiance as prisoners.
-The carved shield, as part of a larger collection represents the German experience in Australia during World War I and Australia’s strong historic links to Britain and the adherence to British foreign policy after Federation.
-The Collection represents Australia’s fear of subversion during the war and racial antagonism to cultural minorities in wartime.
+The carved shield, as part of a larger collection represents the German experience in Australia during World War One and Australia’s strong historic links to Britain and the adherence to British foreign policy after Federation.
+The Collection represents Australia’s fear of subversion during the war and racial antagonism to cultural minorities in war time.
 The Collection represents a time when Australia still looked to Britain for foreign policy and held deep suspicions of non British immigrants.

-The Berrima carved shield’s importance lies in its potential to interpret the place as a site associated to internment, the internment camp itself and the experience of German communities.
+The Berrima Carved Shield’s importance lies in its potential to interpret the place a site associated to internment, the internment camp itself and the experience of German communities.
 The Collection presents the opportunity to interpret the stories of various individuals who were interned at Berrima Gaol and those who were deported after the War only to return as migrants and become successful members of the Australian community despite their experiences.

 Simons, J 1999, Prisoners in Arcady, Bowral.

-Fischer, G W & Helmi, N 2006, Internment at Trial Bay during World War I, Migration Heritage Centre & Dept Environment & Conservation.
+Fischer, G W & Helmi, N 2006, Internment at Trial Bay during World War One, Migration Heritage Centre & Dept Environment & Conservation.

-Fischer, G W 1989, Enemy Aliens, Queensland University Press.
+Fischer, G W 1989, Enemy Aliens, Queens University Press.

 Heritage Office & Dept of Urban Affairs & Planning 1996, Regional Histories of NSW, Sydney.